-B. Meetings of the Education Council
+B. Meetings of the Education Council [Revised 11/2023]

-The union Education Council shall meet semi-annually in the Fall and Spring at the time and place determined by the union office of education in counsel with the Educational Leadership Council.
+The union Education Council will meet semi-annually in the Fall and Spring at the time and place determined by the union office of education in counsel with the Educational Leadership Council.